WordPress

 Choose Form Action if...

-• You're comfortable editing HTML forms
+• You're comfortable editing HTML and CSS

-• You need custom form validation logic
+• You need custom form validation or conditional logic

-• You want everything version-controlled in WordPress
+• You want everything version-controlled in your WordPress files

 Choose WordPress Plugin if...